Diamond H Herd Sires

 19E PB94119 DOB 10/8/2017 BW 64 Adj.
 WW 631 Adj.
 YW 1033

 ADG 3.50 RFI 1.1 REA 11.10 (92) IMF 4.68 (148) BF .44 (143) RUMP FAT .22

 When this bull came home, I had in mind..”OK, he did reasonably well on ADG, not as good RFI, has great IMF.
 Truth is, I was hoping for a decent heifer bull.
 I bred him to a handful, and sold most of them.
 Sure enough, they were all calved with no issues, but the big surprise…..I weaned two calves and they both weaned over 700#, one male, one female.
 And they were good, no very good phenotype.
 So, I bred him to all the 2019 heifers and about 20 fall cows.
 The result was great looking low BW and high weaning weight calves.
-I’m just waiting for them to grow up to see if this guy is what I think he might be.
-FOR SURE, he is a legit heifer bull, and MAYBE he has a tremendous growth curve.
-What I do know, he will give you a good first calf on the ground….he is what we were looking for to replace our aging heifer specialist, Xerox.
-He may end up being our top herd sire.
-Will keep ya posted!
+He has several females in production, and his sons have dominated their test.
+This guy is the real deal, and I consider him our top herd sire!

 3W “Lonestar Vernon” OB52132